hashicorp/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

   active flows are forced to be exported to the collector.
 Allowed range is `60` to `3600`.
 Default: `60`.
 - `netflow_collector_ip_address` - (Optional) IP address for the Netflow
   collector, using IPv4 or IPv6.
-IPv6 is supported in VDS version 6.0 or later.
 Must be set before Netflow can be enabled.
 - `netflow_collector_port` - (Optional) Port for the Netflow collector.
 This must be set before Netflow can be enabled.
 - `netflow_idle_flow_timeout` - (Optional) The number of seconds after which